 As of December 31, 2018, we had (i) cross-currency swaps designated as fair value hedges under contracts with an aggregate notional amount of Ps.
 4,738 million that expire in 2019, for which we have recorded a net fair value asset of Ps.
 502 million; (ii) cross-currency swaps designated as fair value hedges under contracts with an aggregate notional amount of Ps.
 18,126 million that expire in 2020, for which we have recorded a net fair value asset of Ps.
 637 million; (iii) cross-currency swaps designated as fair value hedges under contracts with an aggregate notional amount of Ps.
+18,126 million that expire in 2020, for which we have recorded a net fair value asset of Ps.
+637 million; (iii) cross-currency swaps designated as fair value hedges under contracts with an aggregate notional amount of Ps.
 4,774 million that expire in 2021, for which we have recorded a net fair value asset of Ps.
 615 million; (iv) cross-currency swaps designated as fair value hedges under contracts with an aggregate notional amount of Ps.
-396 million that expire in 2023, for which we have recorded a net fair value hedges under contracts with an aggregate notional amount of Ps.
+396 million that expire in 2023, for which we have recorded a net fair value liability of Ps.
+7 million; (v) cross-currency swaps designated as fair value hedges under contracts with an aggregate notional amount of Ps.
 23,948 million that expire in 2026, for which we have recorded a net fair value asset of Ps.
 7,422 million; (vi) cross-currency swaps designated as fair value hedges under contracts with an aggregate notional amount of Ps.
-813 million that expire in 2027, for which we have recorded a net fair value liability of Ps.
+154 million; and (vii) cross-currency swaps designated as fair value hedges under contracts with an aggregate notional amount of Ps.
 154 million; and (vii) cross-currency swaps designated as fair value hedges under contracts with an aggregate notional amount of Ps.
 6,889 million that expire in 2028, for which we have recorded a net fair value asset of Ps.
 160 million.